Mohammed-Zrirake/TaskAura/README.md

 *   **Responsive Design:** Flawless experience across desktop, tablet, and mobile.
 *   **Interactive Feedback:** Loading states, error handling, and confirmation modals.

+> [!NOTE]
+> **NB: Data Population**
+> By default, the application connects to an empty database.
+If you want to test the app with pre-populated data (users, projects, tasks), I have included a seeding script.
+>
+> 1. Navigate to `taskaura_backend/src/main/java/com/taskaura/config/DataSeeder.java`.
+> 2.  **Uncomment** the entire file
+> 3. Restart the backend server.
+The database will be automatically populated with sample data generated using **JavaFaker**.

 ## Technologies

 ### Backend